 If you are already in the faith blog world, what are some of your why’s?
 I’d love to hear them.
 If you are just considering, researching and contemplating answering the Lord’s prompting, have you thought through your why’s?

-But the reality is that there is so much hard work, time, and effort that goes into creating a blog “just-so” and then marketing, social media, interaction, writing and creating marketable products and incentives, SEO work, retweaking, and the list goes on.
-I’m not trying to sway you against it, but if you are seriously considering this as an avenue, it’s important to see what the reality is.
+But the reality is that there is so much hard work, time, and effort that goes into creating a blog “just-so” and then marketing, social media, interaction, and building relationships, writing and creating marketable products and incentives, SEO work, re-tweaking the website and posts over time (as you learn new things), and the list goes on.

 You know how you can look through your newsfeed on Facebook or Instagram, and everyone’s lives look so wonderful?
 It’s the same in the blogging world too.
-Behind the vision of perfection is a ton of hard-work, motivation, and a driving force that compels.
+Behind the vision of perfection is a ton of hard work, motivation, and a driving force that compels.
 I will admit that it’s not for everybody, but I sure do love it.
-I’m excited for the adventure in front of me.
+I’m excited about the adventure in front of me.

 ONE OTHER THING BEFORE YOU GO!
 Well, 2…